 ANNIVERSARY OF THE FESTIVAL

-2018 will be our Tenth Anniversary as this great little event started in 2008.
-It will be held from Thursday 21 June to Saturday 23 June 2018.
+The 2019 festival will be held from Thursday 20 June to Saturday 22 June 2019.
 If you have any ideas or suggestions for ways in which we can continue to improve the festival for all our visitors, please Contact us.

-“Night at the Proms” concert at 7.30pm on Thursday 21 June 2018.
+“Night at the Proms” concert at 7.30pm on Thursday 20 June 2019.
 Due to the popularity of this event, this will be an advance ticket sales concert only.
-Tickets are on sale from 1 June 2018 from Ian at Personal Asset Management or call 01803 873978.
-Tickets are also available from Glynis at the Garden Gate or Chris at The Village Salon, 22 Fore Street, Kingskerswell.
+Ticket sales outlets will be announced nearer the date of the festival.
+Normally they are sold by Ian at Personal Asset Management, Glynis at the Garden Gate and Chris at The Village Salon, 22 Fore Street, Kingskerswell.
 Tickets are subject to availability and there will be no tickets available on the gate.
-When the time comes – hurry – this is a very popular event!
+When the time comes – usually mid May – you will need to hurry.
+This is a very popular event!

 ANY OTHER QUESTIONS